Home

 Mineral sunscreen, also known as physical sunscreen, on the other hand, works by sitting on top of the skin and reflecting the UV rays away, essentially creating a reflective barrier from the sun.

+Physical sunscreen is less irritating and is recommended for those with sensitive skin or acne-prone skin.
 Both types of sunscreen work effectively to protect you from the sun, so it comes down to personal choice when choosing which works better for your skin.

 Can I mix the two together?